-Figure 8: the four branches of an FG2 sentence (cf. figure 7) converted into the regular grammar $S \rightarrow AS \mid A$ (with right to left input), analysed by a CYK parser, generates four trees with the total of 36 symbols.
+Figure 8: the four branches of an FG2 sentence (cf. figure 7) converted into the regular grammar $S \rightarrow AS \mid A$ (with right to left input), as analysed as a PSG by a CYK parser, generates four trees with the total of 36 symbols.